A Guide to Helping a Lost Furry Friend

 - Check for a Collar and Tag: Look for a collar with a tag that includes the owner’s contact information.

 - Scan for a Microchip: Microchips are tiny electronic devices, about the size of a grain of rice, that are implanted under a pet’s skin.
-They contain a unique identification number that can be scanned by a veterinarian or animal shelter.
+They contain a unique identification number that can be scanned by a veterinarian, animal shelter, or Hollywood Feed!
 If the pet has a microchip, you can contact the registered owner and reunite them with their lost pet.

 If your pet does not have a microchip, you can have one implanted by your veterinarian.
 This is a quick and painless procedure that can help reunite you with your pet if they ever go missing.